Provisional government

 The establishment of provisional governments is frequently tied to the implementation of transitional justice.
-Decisions related to transitional justice can determine who is allowed to participate in a provisional government.
+Provisional governments may be responsible for implementing transitional justice measures as part of the path to establishing a permanent government structure.

 The early provisional governments were created to prepare for the return of royal rule.
 Irregularly convened assemblies during the English Revolution, such as Confederate Ireland (1641–49), were described as "provisional".
 The Continental Congress, a convention of delegates from 13 British colonies on the east coast of North America became the provisional government of the United States in 1776, during the American Revolutionary War.
 The government shed its provisional status in 1781, following ratification of the Articles of Confederation, and continued in existence as the Congress of the Confederation until it was supplanted by the United States Congress in 1789.

 The practice of using "provisional government" as part of a formal name can be traced to Talleyrand's government in France in 1814.
 In 1843, American pioneers in the Oregon Country, in the Pacific Northwest region of North America established the Provisional Government of Oregon—as the U.S. federal government had not yet extended its jurisdiction over the region—which existed until March 1849.
-The numerous provisional governments during the Revolutions of 1848 gave the word its modern meaning: A liberal government established to prepare for elections.
+The numerous provisional governments during the Revolutions of 1848 gave the word its modern meaning: a temporary central government appointed following the overthrow or collapse of the previous regime, with a mandate to prepare for national elections.

-List of provisional governments

-Numerous provisional governments have been established since the 1850s.

 Africa

-As of 2023 in Africa, only Libya, Sudan, Burkina Faso, and Chad currently have provisional governments.
+As of 2025, eight African countries currently have provisional governments: Burkina Faso, Guinea, Libya, Madagascar, Mali, Niger, South Sudan, and Sudan.